 This flyer provides information on antenatal appointments and recommended vaccinations for pregnant women.

 This book provides information on many aspects of pregnancy and a list of useful organisations.
-It is given to expectant mothers resident in Northern Ireland through primary care services (antenatal clinics, GPs or health visitors).
+It is available to expectant mothers resident in Northern Ireland through primary care services (antenatal clinics, GPs or health visitors).